You want smart political talk without the meltdowns?

 Their yearly dues have nearly doubled during this maintenance fee season, and that's now been happening for years.

-Now, for well over a decade, our friends at Lone StarTransfer.com, a family owned company, they have been helping thousands and thousands of owners legally permanently get out of their never ending timeshare fees.
+Now, for well over a decade, our friends at LonestarTransfer.com, a family-owned company, they have been helping thousands and thousands of owners legally permanently get out of their never-ending timeshare fees.

-They have an A plus rating with the Better Business Bureau, over 900 five star testimonials, and their clients know that Lone Star Transfer is the only company they can trust, the only one I trust, and they guarantee at Lone StarTransfer.com the release of all liability to your timeshare in writing in a specific time frame.
+They have an A-plus rating with the Better Business Bureau, over 900 five-star testimonials, and their clients know that Lone Star Transfer is the only company they can trust, the only one I trust.

-They'll give you a free, no obligation consultation.
+They'll give you a free, no-obligation consultation.

 Biden goes to Ukraine, offers another half a billion dollars.

-You're gonna get the NATOization of Finland.
+You're going to get the NATOization of Finland.

-That brings us to like a hundred and twenty billion dollars.
+That brings us to like $120 billion.

-But yet Joe Biden continues to veto any Western European country from giving Ukraine the fighter jets that they would need to fully and and to get on an equal playing field and battle Vladimir Putin, who has free reign of Ukrainian skies.
+But yet Joe Biden continues to veto any Western European country from giving Ukraine the fighter jets that they would need to fully and to get on an equal playing field and battle Vladimir Putin, who has free reign of Ukrainian skies.

 It's unbelievable to me.